MicrosoftDocs/windowsserverdocs/WindowsServerDocs/identity/ad-ds/plan/security-best-practices/Audit-Policy-Recommendations.md

 -   Management accounts to log all writes to the account

--   Built-in Security Configuration Wizard to configure service, registry, audit, and firewall settings to reduce the serverâ€™s attack surface.
+-   Built-in Security Configuration Wizard to configure service, registry, audit, and firewall settings to reduce the server’s attack surface.
 Use this wizard if you implement jump servers as part of your administrative host strategy.

 ## Additional Information for Monitoring Active Directory Domain Services
 Review the following links for additional information about monitoring AD DS:

--   [Global Object Access Auditing is Magic](http://blogs.technet.com/b/askds/archive/2011/03/10/global-object-access-auditing-is-magic.aspx) â€“ Provides information about configuring and using Advanced Audit Policy Configuration that was added to Windows 7 and Windows Server 2008 R2.
+-   [Global Object Access Auditing is Magic](http://blogs.technet.com/b/askds/archive/2011/03/10/global-object-access-auditing-is-magic.aspx) – Provides information about configuring and using Advanced Audit Policy Configuration that was added to Windows 7 and Windows Server 2008 R2.

--   [Introducing Auditing Changes in Windows 2008](http://blogs.technet.com/b/askds/archive/2007/10/19/introducing-auditing-changes-in-windows-2008.aspx) â€“ Introduces the auditing changes made in Windows 2008.
+-   [Introducing Auditing Changes in Windows 2008](http://blogs.technet.com/b/askds/archive/2007/10/19/introducing-auditing-changes-in-windows-2008.aspx) – Introduces the auditing changes made in Windows 2008.

--   [Cool Auditing Tricks in Vista and 2008](http://blogs.technet.com/b/askds/archive/2007/11/16/cool-auditing-tricks-in-vista-and-2008.aspx) â€“ Explains interesting new features of auditing in Windows Vista and Windows Server 2008 that can be used for troubleshooting problems or seeing whatâ€™s happening in your environment.
+-   [Cool Auditing Tricks in Vista and 2008](http://blogs.technet.com/b/askds/archive/2007/11/16/cool-auditing-tricks-in-vista-and-2008.aspx) – Explains interesting new features of auditing in Windows Vista and Windows Server 2008 that can be used for troubleshooting problems or seeing what’s happening in your environment.

--   [One-Stop Shop for Auditing in Windows Server 2008 and Windows Vista](http://blogs.technet.com/b/askds/archive/2008/03/27/one-stop-shop-for-auditing-in-windows-server-2008-and-windows-vista.aspx) â€“ Contains a compilation of auditing features and information contained in Windows Server 2008 and Windows Vista.
+-   [One-Stop Shop for Auditing in Windows Server 2008 and Windows Vista](http://blogs.technet.com/b/askds/archive/2008/03/27/one-stop-shop-for-auditing-in-windows-server-2008-and-windows-vista.aspx) – Contains a compilation of auditing features and information contained in Windows Server 2008 and Windows Vista.

--   [AD DS Auditing Step-by-Step Guide](http://technet.microsoft.com/library/a9c25483-89e2-4202-881c-ea8e02b4b2a5.aspx) â€“ Describes the new Active Directory Domain Services (AD DS) auditing feature in Windows Server 2008.
+-   [AD DS Auditing Step-by-Step Guide](http://technet.microsoft.com/library/a9c25483-89e2-4202-881c-ea8e02b4b2a5.aspx) – Describes the new Active Directory Domain Services (AD DS) auditing feature in Windows Server 2008.
 It also provides procedures to implement this new feature.

 ## General List of Security Event ID Recommendation Criticalities
 All Event ID recommendations are accompanied by a criticality rating as follows: